mouuff/Polydictor/docs/ui-prompt-v3.md

 * visual polish
 * smooth interactions

-The result should feel like a serious analytics product used by traders and researchers, not a demo project.
+The result should feel like a real trading analytics product, not a demo dashboard.

 ---